-Al-Albab is a peer-reviewed international journal, available in print and online and published three times a year.
+Al-Albab is a peer-reviewed international journal, available in print and online and published two times a year.
 This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

 The publication of an article in a peer-reviewed Al-Albab is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 Graduate Program of Pontianak Institute of Islamic Studies as publisher of Al-Albab takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.